uoitsci/pi-labs/content/lab/adc.md

     time.sleep(1)
 except KeyboardInterrupt:
   GPIO.cleanup()
-{{%/highlight%}}
+{{< /highlight >}}

 ## Exercise
-Add another potentiometer to the circuit and extend the above program to print both values.l
+Add another potentiometer to the circuit and extend the above program to print both values.